 Back to the salad

-A couple of weeks ago I was sent a the monthly spice kit from RawSpiceBar – they’re like Birch Box but for the adventurous home cook.
-This months flavors were: Sun Dried Tomato Pizza, Dark Coffee & Chillies, and Chipotle Smoked Sea Salt.
+A couple of weeks ago I was sent a quarterly spice kit from RawSpiceBar – they’re like Birch Box but for the adventurous home cook.
+This months flavours were: Sun Dried Tomato Pizza, Dark Coffee & Chillies, and Chipotle Smoked Sea Salt.

 Spicy Chickpea & Butternut Squash Salad